Table of Contents

 As can be seen in the screenshot above, each port consists of 8 inputs, which are grouped together.
 These groups are numbered from 0 up.

 Destination port is the port to which the inputs are sent to.
-There is a number of assigned “virtual” ports in myCNC software which do not typically correspond to any physical ports on the controller itself.
+There is a number of assigned “virtual” ports in myCNC software which do not correspond to any physical ports on the controller itself.
 These virtual ports can therefore be assigned to the Modbus device for it to send its inputs to.
-In such a way, for m Inputs expansion, the Source port can be set to 0 to correspond to the Modbus configuration, and the Destination port can be set to 2, 3, 4, etc in order to “fill” one of the virtual ports in myCNC software.
+In such a way, for Inputs expansion, the Source port can be set to 0 to correspond to the Modbus configuration, and the Destination port can be set to 2, 3, 4, etc in order to “fill” one of the virtual ports in myCNC software.
+Note that since the ET7, for example, has 16 inputs, the Destination port can be set to be 2 and above, while for the ET10 (which has 48 inputs) the virtual Destination ports start from 6 and above.

 NOTE: The above description for the source/destination Input ports setup is reversed for the Outputs expansion.
 In the Modbus/Coil Output expansion, the Source port is the myCNC software virtual port, and the Destination port is the Modbus device.
 Therefore, the Source port for and Output expansion can be set to 2, 3, 4, etc, while the Destination port would be set to 0 to correspond to the numbering on the Modbus device (the source is the host/controller, while the destination is the Modbus rather than the other way around here).